 If your head is spinning when you reach the end of this article, you’re not alone.
 There are many more drone rules and regulations than most people know about, which makes enforcement of them very patchy.

 What’s more is that drone regulations are in a constant state of flux, so it’s hard to say exactly what rules exist and apply at a given time.
-But with that said, it’s better to know the rules and do your best to follow them, or risk getting arrested and potentially fined like this French tourist in Italy.
+But with that said, it’s better to know the rules and do your best to follow them, or risk getting arrested and potentially fined like.